rafaella-git/REMix-NZ/README.md

-# REMix
+# REMix-NZ

-This repository documents the under-development REMix-NZ model of New Zealand's energy system.
-The model is based on the REMix framework developed by DLR (please familiarise yourself with the framework [here](https://dlr-ve.gitlab.io/esy/remix/framework/dev/about/introduction.html#about-introduction)) and has been adapted for New Zealand with a **spatial resolution of 11 nodes**.
+REMix-NZ is a regional and hourly multi-energy system model for New Zealand.
+It includes detailed projections to 2050 across the power, heat, and transport sectors, supporting scenario-based analysis and planning.
+The model is based on the REMix framework developed by DLR (please familiarise yourself with the framework [here](https://dlr-ve.gitlab.io/esy/remix/framework/dev/about/introduction.html#about-introduction)) and has been adapted for New Zealand.
+REMix-NZ is under continuous development.

-Currently, the focus is on **electricity**, with future expansion planned for heat and transport.
+-
+    **Description:** the model considers:
+  - **Projected energy demand**: For New Zealand from 2020 to 2050
+  - **Sectors**: power and electrified heat and transport.
+  - **Resolution**: hourly (8760 steps/year), regional (11 regions based on electricity transmission bottlenecks)
+  - **Energy carriers**: electricity and green hydrogen.
+- **Use cases:** Energy transition scenario modelling, grid and infrastructure planning, decentralised energy planning.

-# Model of New Zealand
+## Model of New Zealand
 The two main islands of New Zealand, the north island (NI) and south island (SI) are represented in 11 nodes corresponding to electrical subdvisions (based on study from
 University of Auckland).